isomerpages/singapore-customs-cms/_importing-by-post-or-courier-service/Importing by Post or Courier Service /enquiries.md

 -   the postal parcel contains prohibited goods; and/or
 -   the postal parcel contains goods of a total CIF value exceeding S$400 and does not have an invoice attached to it at the time of arrival.

-In the event that your postal parcel has been held by ICA/SingPost, you will receive a Letter of Notification from SingPost which will advise you on the follow-up action required.
+In the event that your postal parcel has been held by ICA/SingPost, you will receive a notification letter from SingPost which will advise you on the follow-up action required.

 ## For Courier Parcels